profound-labs/forest-path/README.md

 ISBN for ebooks: `978-1-908444-41-7`

-Find the final PDF files in `publish/final/` folder.
+Find the final PDF, EPUB and MOBI files in `publish/final/` folder.